The Quick Answer

 Finally, I believe that credible and effective certification in any area is best achieved by an organization that is not also in the business of providing the required training.

-This removes the conflicting interests (actual and perceived) of personal gain and ensures that the focus is upon developing standards and certifying professionals that will best serve the needs and protect the interests of our clients and of our horses.
+This removes the conflicting interests (actual and perceived) of personal gain and ensures that the focus is upon developing standards and certifying professionals that will best serve the needs and protect the interests of our clients and of our horses and other animals.
 This also follows International and Canadian best standards that call for the clear separation of certification and training as detailed in ISO/IEC 17024, Conformity assessment – General Requirements for bodies operating certification of persons.
-The only programs I am aware of following these requirements are EFW Canada in Canada, and PATH and the CBEIP in the US.
+The only programs I am aware of following these requirements are Pro-EFW in Canada, and PATH and the CBEIP in the US.

-The certification program that I have found does all of the above the best in Canada for EFW, and thus recommend for most people, is from Equine Facilitated Wellness-Canada.
+The certification program that I have found does all of the above the best in Canada is from Pro-EFW.

-That being said, I feel it important to provide information about the other options, to empower people to assess for themselves which is the best option for them, and for the situations when EFW Canada may not be the best option.
+That being said, I feel it important to provide information about the other options, to empower people to assess for themselves which is the best option for them, and for the situations when Pro-EFW may not be the best option.

 An example of this may be if you plan to work within a Therapeutic Riding program (usually as a partnership between a mental health professional and a Therapeutic Riding instructor) in which case the CanTRA program may be the better fit for you.
 CanTRA utilises a US exam based program from the Certification Board for Equine Interaction Professionals (CBEIP) and certify you for working with one client and one horse at a time.